HaiziIzzudin/uitm-ufuture-notification/README.md

 # Known Issues
 1. Ntfy have known issues regarding ntfy on iOS.
 Please refer [here](https://github.com/binwiederhier/ntfy/issues/880) for more details.
 2. Right now this script only run once, and only notify once, directly as a bunch.
 No timing function (10 minutes before class) is being implemented yet. *If you know how to do so, **cough, cough** can you help me pwease 🥺👉👈, feel free to do a pull request [here](https://github.com/HaiziIzzudin/uitm-ufuture-notification/pulls).*
+3. **Commit on 10/4/2024 make the script unusable.** Please wait for next commit that will fix it + new functionality Coming Soon™️.

 Have other problems I didn't catch during development?
 Write it in [issues](https://github.com/HaiziIzzudin/uitm-ufuture-notification/issues).

 # Changelog
 **26/3/2024**: Just learned how to use python classes and getters (yay!).
 I have implement it in my code.

+**10/4/2024**: Selenium now running headless.
+Added new functionality to check for i-Discuss created date. <br>**ATTENTION:** This update make breaking changes on the original code that the script is unusable.
+Please wait for next commit to fix the thing.

 # Support my software development on [Ko-Fi](https://ko-fi.com/haiziizzudin)
 #### *Thank you from the bottom of my heart ❤️*

 ###### Disclaimer: uitm-ufuture-notification is nowhere affliated or associated with Universiti Teknologi MARA, UiTM, or it's subsidiaries.
 This tool is just an experimental by student in their free time to see if we can improve the well being of students who uses Ufuture.
 This is not a direct attack to UiTM's system, it is an QOL tool for the better.
-Universiti Teknologi MARA, UiTM, Ufuture, Purple square and circle shape with four books and keris is Copyright (C) of Universiti Teknologi MARA (UiTM).
+Universiti Teknologi MARA, UiTM, Ufuture, Purple square and circle shape with four books and keris is Copyright © of Universiti Teknologi MARA (UiTM).
 ALL RIGHTS RESERVED.